NVTS Is Quietly Collapsing the AI Power Delivery Stack

 None of this is guaranteed.
 Hyperscalers may choose to internalize more of the power delivery stack over time.
 Execution in SiC is capital intensive and highly competitive, and adoption timelines may lag optimistic AI capex narratives.
 Incumbent power chip vendors still benefit from scale, manufacturing depth, and entrenched customer relationships.

 Most importantly, collapsing the power delivery stack only works if customers prioritize simplification and system efficiency over modular, multivendor optionality.
 If the market ultimately prefers flexibility to architectural consolidation, Navitas’s leverage diminishes.
-These risks are real, but they are also the unavoidable cost of pursuing architecture ownership rather than remaining a component supplier.
+These risks are real, but they are also the unavoidable cost of pursuing architecture ownership rather than remaining a discrete power chip supplier.

 Closing frame